workingbetter/workingbetter.github.io/README.md

 Check out some of my featured projects, github links attached:

-### Project 1: Dissertation: Predicting the Impact of Road Conditions on Electric Vehicles using AI Algorithms
+### Project 1: Predicting the Impact of Road Conditions on Electric Vehicles using AI Algorithms (MSc.
+Dissertation)

 ![EV Impact](ev_impact.png)